aayux/generative-networks/README.md

-# Generative Adversarial Networks in PyTorch
+# Generative Adversarial Networks with Torch (Python and Lua)

 A work in progress.

-Also working on a Lua implementation.
+Also working on an introductory example to Torch in Lua [here](https://github.com/dust0x/generative-networks/blob/master/lua/basics.lua).

 ### Models
 Model | Python | Lua